Hurricane & Flood

 Part I: Before the Storm

-Almost five years ago, Hurricane Ike, a Category 2 with a Category 4 storm surge, erased parts of Galveston and Chambers Counties in Texas, claimed more than 100 US lives, and ripped 2.6 million people off the electrical grid for weeks.
+Almost six years ago, Hurricane Ike, a Category 2 with a Category 4 storm surge, erased parts of Galveston and Chambers Counties in Texas, claimed more than 100 US lives, and ripped 2.6 million people off the electrical grid for weeks.

 In 2005, Hurricane Katrina sunk one city and Rita chased another out of town.
 In June, 2001, a tropical storm named Allison washed away everything Houstonians knew about flooding.